ZEON Price Reaches $0.0003 on Exchanges (ZEON)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 ZEON was first traded on February 26th, 2019.
 ZEON’s total supply is 50,000,000,000 tokens and its circulating supply is 30,529,103,436 tokens.
-The Reddit community for ZEON is https://reddit.com/r/zeonnetwork and the currency’s Github account can be viewed here.
+ZEON’s official website is zeon.network.
 The official message board for ZEON is medium.com/zeon-network.
-The official website for ZEON is zeon.network.
 ZEON’s official Twitter account is @zeon_coin and its Facebook page is accessible here.
+The Reddit community for ZEON is https://reddit.com/r/zeonnetwork and the currency’s Github account can be viewed here.

 ZEON has an intrinsic token called ZEON (ERC20).
 ZEONs give platform usage rights to the users in terms of using it to pay for transaction processing or run smart contracts, set up processes of safe participation in other projects, and financial and insurance services.”

-It is usually not currently possible to purchase alternative cryptocurrencies such as ZEON directly using U.S. dollars.
-Investors seeking to acquire ZEON should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZEON using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as ZEON directly using U.S. dollars.
+Investors seeking to trade ZEON should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZEON using one of the aforementioned exchanges.

 Receive News & Updates for ZEON Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZEON and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.